 |The Right Honourable The Earl Grey||220,000||220,000|

-The Right Honourable The Earl Grey is a Trustee of the Golders Green Foundation.
+During the period under review, The Right Honourable The Earl Grey was a Trustee of the Golders Green Foundation.

 So far as the Council is aware, there is no relevant audit information of which the group's auditors are unaware.
 Additionally, the Council has taken all the necessary steps that Council Members ought to have taken as Directors in order to make themselves aware of all relevant audit information and to establish that the group's auditors are aware of that information.